Yichangcs/Machine/README.md

-Notice that these lambda expressions are all with only formal arguments waiting to be feed into real value, which would not happedn until we *Start Machine*
+Notice that these lambda expressions are all with only formal arguments waiting to be feed into real value, which would not happen until we *Start Machine*

 ## Running a Scheme Interpreter in our Register Machine Simulator